 I always find it hard to let electric toothbrushes do the work for me.
-I'm a bad brusher and press too hard, so there's always a learning process for me when I get a new toothbrush.
-Some of the electric toothbrushes I've used have always left me feeling like the need help.
-The Colgate ProClinical C600 definitely doesn't.
-You can simply let the brush vibrate away in the right place on the right mode and seriously gets the job done.
-I honestly can't remember the last time my teeth felt so clean after a brush.
-Your teeth do still feel the effects of the vibration afterwards and you have to ensure you keep away from your gums while in angry wasp mode, but even now - three hours, breakfast and a couple of cups of tea later - my teeth still feel "polished".
+I’m a bad brusher and press too hard, so there’s always a learning process for me when I get a new toothbrush.
+Some of the electric toothbrushes I’ve used have always left me feeling like they need help.
+The Colgate ProClinical C600 definitely doesn’t.
+You can simply let the brush vibrate away in the right place on the right mode and it seriously gets the job done.
+I honestly can’t remember the last time my teeth felt so clean after a brush.
+Your teeth do still feel the effects of the vibration afterwards and you have to ensure you keep away from your gums while in angry wasp mode, but even now – three hours, breakfast and a couple of cups of tea later – my teeth still feel “polished”.

 As I mentioned near the start, the brush is small and light too so it feels a lot like a normal, manual brush.
 It’s not a chore to use at all and the result are outstanding, better than previous electric toothbrushes I’ve used and substantially better than manual brushing.

 The biggest issue is the price tag; at nearly £100 it’s a lot for a brush and it doesn’t seem to have quite enough on the face of it to make it worth more than a typical £50 price range electric brush.
 I guess it’s all about that angry wasp mode and how powerful and effective it is; which is something that is difficult to explain/justify.